BurnzZ/xml-aligner/README.md

 Now press `<leader>a` and see the magic.

-(*If you've cloned to a different dir other than `~/.vim/bundles/`, make sure you update the path script in the code block above*)
+(*If you've cloned to a different dir other than `~/.vim/bundles/`, make sure you update the path script in the code block above.*)

 ## Notes